 On the first anniversary of the Battle of Hogwarts, Hermione Granger decides to take up baking.
 Not for some planned "event" – Merlin knows, no one in their right mind is throwing a party to commemorate that day.
 Nor does she do so in preparation for some witchy version of womanhood, as Molly Weasley has been urging her to do for years.

 Instead, Hermione starts baking in the same manner she started everything else she's ever done: like it's a calling.
-Something akin to a religion that requires her determination and focus and her whole being to accomplish.
+Something akin to a religion that requires her determination and focus and whole self to accomplish.

 So this is how it begins, at 4 a.m. on the second morning of May, with Ron Weasley stumbling blearily into the kitchen of her tiny flat.
 Hermione's face is covered in smears of something purple and her curls, white with flour, rise to uncontrolled heights from the sweat of her efforts.
 She's so absorbed in her task that she doesn't even notice Ron's entrance.